daxtery/interfaces/reports/final.md

 | - | - | - | - |
 | Checkout Size Button | Checkout button is hard to see | Major | Make it bigger or use different colours (i.e. red)

-This was [also a problem presented by Sahan] // TODO .
+This was [also a problem presented by Sahan](#number-8) .
 The solution is the same as presented there:

 > Not only was the icon changed (as it was difficult to understand) but it was made bigger and red color was added.
 The button is now also disabled if no items are present in the cart.